Near Hahira in Lowndes County, Georgia — The American South (South Atlantic)

 Erected 2010 by Georgia Historical Society, Lowndes/Valdosta Southern Christian Leadership Conference, Valdosta State University — Women and Gender Project, and The Mary Turner Project.
 (Marker Number 92-2.)

 Location.
 31° 0.018′ N, 83° 27.281′ W. Marker is near Hahira, Georgia, in Lowndes County.
 Marker is at the intersection of Wells Road and Georgia Route 122 on Wells Road.
+About 5 miles west of Hahira, Georgia.
 Touch for map.
-About 5 miles west of Hahira, Georgia.
 Marker is in this post office area: Hahira GA 31632, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
 Old Coffee Road (approx. 3.7 miles away); Mount Zion Camp Ground (approx. 3.8 miles away); a different marker also named Old Coffee Road (approx. 5 miles away); a different marker also named Old Coffee Road (approx. 9.3 miles away); Adel Lime Sink (approx. 9.7 miles away); Cook County (approx. 9.8 miles away); Site: Franklinville (approx. 10.6 miles away); Bethel Primitive Baptist Church (approx. 10.6 miles away).